File sharing in Singapore: Recording Industry Association of Singapore

-On 17 October 2006, the Recording Industry Association of Singapore (RIAS) filed cases of illegal music file-sharing.
+On 17 October 2006, the Recording Industry Association of Singapore filed cases of illegal music file-sharing.
 This basically results from obligations under the United States-Singapore Free Trade Agreement.

 ODEX

 Anime distributor ODEX has been actively tracking down and sending legal threats against individual BitTorrent users in Singapore since 2007.

+In 2008, ODEX sought a pre-action discovery order against Pacific Internet (an internet services provider) which would have required Pacific Internet to disclose information about its subscribers to facilitate ODEX taking legal action against subscribers who were downloading infringing content via the BitTorrent protocol.
+The application was dismissed by the Singapore High Court on the basis that ODEX was not an owner or exclusive licensee of the content allegedly infringed, and therefore ODEX lacked standing to seek such a discovery order.

 Dallas Buyers Club LLC

 In April 2015, Samuel Seow Law Corporation represented Dallas Buyers Club LLC in sending demand letters to more than 500 subscribers asking for a written offer of damages and costs.

 As a result of this pressure, the 2 main ISPs (Singtel and Starhub) became responsible for the notification of users identified by Dallas Buyers Club LLC.
 This notification could be a cease and desist order that will threaten legal action if the behaviour continues or if a compensation payment is not made.
 Further steps can also be taken by ISPs if the identified users continue to breach copyright, such as the restriction of the bandwidth available to them or even total disconnection and possible bans or suspensions from the Internet.

 In April 2017, the same law firm tried to obtain the details of users who tried to download the movies 'Fathers and Daughters' and 'Queen of the Desert'.
 However, the Singapore High Court denied these applications, citing insufficient evidence.